SiaFoundation/siad/modules/renter/README.md

 update workers for any contracts that changed, and will kill workers for any contracts that are no longer useful.

-There is also a function `callWorkers` which can be used to fetch the list of workers from the worker pool.
+There is also a function `managedWorkers` which can be used to fetch the list of workers from the worker pool.
 It should be noted that it is not safe to lock the worker pool, iterate through the workers, and then call locking functions on the workers.
 The worker pool must be unlocked if the workers are going to be